 Governor Larry Hogan and the Maryland Department of Agriculture understand that farmers markets are an important source of nutrition for many Marylanders, including those located in food deserts and individuals relying on WIC benefits.
 For more information on COVID-19 and Maryland Farmers Markets, please visit the Maryland Farmers Market Association.

-Health Guidelines for Visiting the Farmers Market Spring 2020
+Health Guidelines for Visiting the Farmers Market during COVID-19

 The CDC guidelines for staying healthy during the novel coronavirus crisis also apply to visiting the Pikesville Farmers Market.
 We must abide by these guidelines to eliminate potential COVID-19 transmission and in order to stay open.